 The unique, interdisciplinary nature of the department is demonstrated in the breadth of ongoing research projects and archaeological excavations by faculty and students alike at the Department of Ancient Mediterranean and Near Eastern Studies.

-Apulum Roman Villas Project
+Apulum Roman Villas Project (Romania)

-Prof. Matthew M. McCarty co-directs excavations of a Roman villa at Oarda (Romania).
+Professor Matthew M. McCarty co-directs excavations of a Roman villa at Oarda (Romania).
 This is one of the first scientifically excavated villas in the entire province; the key questions driving the project are about the fine-grained diachronic processes of the formation, development, and disintegration of villa socio-economic systems in the region.

 A preliminary geophysical survey of the site in March 2018 has confirmed the importance and massive scale of the site.
 The project piloted a range of micromorphological analyses for studying Roman agricultural production and digital archaeological recording systems.
 In conjunction with this project, Dr. McCarty led a field school in the summer of 2019.

 Previously, from 2013 to 2018, he co-directed the excavation of a Roman temple and a medieval village in Alba Iulia, Romania.
 The archaeological project focused on reconstructing aspects of ancient cults and practices in the Roman Empire and understanding the dynamics of the post-Roman period in Dacia.
 The project also served as a field school for introducing students to modern excavation techniques and interpretive practices.